f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab2.rst

 Once the master is setup and running, we need to join our *nodes* to the cluster.

-.. important:: The following commands need to be run on the worker **nodes** only unless otherwise specified.
+.. important:: The following commands need to be run on the worker **nodes only** unless otherwise specified.

 #.
 To join the master we need to run the command highlighted during the master initialization.
 You'll need to use the command saved to notepad in an earlier step.

-    .. warning:: This is just an example.
-You should have saved this command after successfully initializing the master.
+    .. warning:: This is just an example below!! **DO not cut/paste the one below.** You should have saved this command after successfully initializing the master with step 2 above.
+Scroll up in your CLI history to find the hash your kube-master generated to add nodes.

     .. code-block:: console